jnhoang/Animoos/README.md

 GET | /search/anime/:title| receives query param of an anime title, queries the API with the search term returns an array of objects that match the search term.
 GET | /page-data/anime/:id | receives query param of an anime id, queries the API and returns an object with the anime data GET | /page-data/character/:id | receives query param of an character id, queries the API and returns an object with the character data
+GET | /users | request for all users
+POST | /users | receives a user object, checks database for a user or creates a new user GET | /users/:id | receives an id and queries database for id PUT | /users/:id | receives an id and user object, queries database per id and updates with database content with the user object
+DELETE | users/:id | receives an id and queries database and deletes content matched to that id POST | /auth | used to assign JWT tokens
 # Issues
 * This was a project to practice CSS skills, making Angular and Materialize work together was difficult.
 * Creating a universal backend route to query the API proved difficult to make a route generic enough to handle the front-end request properly.
 The Anilist API also does not accept blank entries in their API queries and designing the call around that was interesting.